0x8BitDev/MAPeD-SPReD/README.md

 1) Run MonoDevelop.
 2) Open solution file.
 3) Menu: `Build -> Build All`.
-4) `./bin` will contains output executable file.
+4) `./bin` will contain output executable file.

-**Warning:** It's not necessary to rebuild the tools on Linux if you don't want to make any changes in sources.
+**Note:** It's not necessary to rebuild the tools on Linux if you don't want to make any changes in sources.
 You can use the same executables files on Windows and Linux ( with Mono ).

 # Releases